 Because of this being in ketosis can not only help us in saying no to sugar but is an aid in the weight loss process by regulating hormones more effectively.

 Enlist God’s Help

-As a Christian this is where I not only made a decision to change my diet, but where I employed the help of Holy Spirit to assist me.
+As a Christian, this is where I not only made a decision to change my diet but where I employed the help of the Holy Spirit to assist me.

 Once I admitted that I had a problem that would require all the help I could get to break free from, I began to meditate on several key Bible verses to help me stay committed.

 I would constantly remind myself that my body was the temple of the Holy Spirit and that it doesn’t even belong to me.
 1 Corn.
 6:19